Warning: Do not apply for the JCPenney credit card without seeing this review! Here's why the application might be a mistake in 2014 and beyond.

-I actually like shopping at JCPenney stores!
-When it comes to scoring a good deal on clothes, shoes, jewelry and sometimes even furniture, JCPenney is THE department store to go to.
-Unfortunately I can’t say they offer the best credit card deals.
-Take a look for yourself to see why…
+Shopping at JCPenney stores is actually quite enjoyable.
+When it comes to scoring a good deal on clothes, shoes, jewelry and sometimes even furniture, JCPenney is one of the best department stores to go to consider along with Kohl's.
+Sadly, the same can't be said for their store credit card deals.
+Take a look for yourself to see why...

 I'm strongly against credit card debt for obvious reasons, but at the same time, if someone does have a balance I think they should be treated fairly, right?
 Well judging by the 26.99% listed on the card's application, I think it's safe to conclude they are not charging a fair or even semi-reasonable interest rate.